oslabs-beta/tkyo-drift/tkyo-drift/README.md

 | `uppercaseRatio`     | Ratio of uppercase letters (detects emphasis or acronyms)     |

 ```
 Note: Without batch embedding your training data, you will be unable to view scalar metrics.
-However, we will still collect scalar metrics for your rolling data in case you add training data later.
+However, we will still collect scalar metrics for your rolling data in the event you add training data at a later time.
 ```

 # Architecture